 Just think of it as trying to win a goldfish at the fair.

 Beer-pong is a drinking game.
-However, because of its extensive equipment requirement, it is more likely to be played at home than at a pub.
-To play, you will need:
+Because of its extensive equipment requirement, it is more likely to be played at home than at a pub.
+To play, you will need

-22 cups - These should all be the same size, and really, the only requirement for these is that a ping-pong ball can fit inside with little or no trouble.
-The 16-ounce plastic picnic cups are a good size to look for.
+Twenty-two cups.
+These should all be the same size, and really, the only requirement for these is that a ping-pong ball can fit inside with little or no trouble.
+The 16 ounce plastic picnic cups are a good size to look for.

-Four people - This is standard - two teams of two.
-Actually, this game can be played with two players, in which case the number of cups is dropped to 14 total.
+Four people.
+This is standard - two teams of two.
+Actually, this game can be played with two players, in which case the number of cups is dropped to fourteen total.

 Regardless of who goes first, play proceeds the same.
 Each member of a team takes a ping-pong ball and tries to throw, toss, or bounce it into one of the opposing team's cups.
 Players should not move any part of their lower body past the edge of the table; that is, you can lean over the table, but you can't shoot from half court.
 If the ball goes in, the opposing team takes that cup from the formation and drinks its contents.
 Between shots, the balls should be dunked in the cups of warm water to keep them clean2.
 Each team should take two shots per turn, trying to eliminate the other's cups.